KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/kolibri-ecosystem/kolibri-desktop-faq.md

 There is no option to delete measurements on the logger devices.
 When the memory of the logger is full, the oldest measurements will be overwritten.
 If a measurement has to be deleted, set the measure interval to 1 second and the memory mode to 'linear recording' and start the recording.
 This way the whole memory will be overwritten after a few hours.

-## How can I silenty install KOLIBRI Desktop
+## How can I silently install KOLIBRI Desktop

 KOLIBRI Desktop can be installed silent with the option "/quiet" or "/qn".
 With the silent option no UI will be shown and all extensions/drivers will be installed silent too if they are not yet installed.